Immunizations

 More information about Saskatchewan’s take home naloxone kits, opioid overdose and the Good Samaritan Act can be found at the following web address.

 Liquid nitrogen therapy, or cryotherapy, is a procedure to remove your wart by freezing it with liquid nitrogen.
-The chemical causes a blister to form around your wart, and the dead tissue sloughs off within a week or so.
-Cryotherapy may also stimulate your immune system to fight viral warts.
+Cryotherapy may stimulate your immune system to fight viral warts.
 You may need to return to the Student Wellness Centre for repeat treatments every two weeks until the wart disappears.

 What to Expect